-I wouldn’t relive my early 20s for a million dollars, but I apparently love a good new adult romance novel.
-Here’s a set of my faves, including several picks with characters who aren’t in college, since that’s not everyone’s life path.
+I wouldn’t relive my early 20s for a million dollars, but I apparently love a good new adult romance novel (or novella or short story).
+Here’s a set of my faves, including several picks with main characters who aren’t in college, since that’s not everyone’s life path.
 Hope you find something new to check out!

 Before we jump in: